Share this guide:

 How is that fair?

 Essentially insurers calculate premiums based on probability and statistics.
-Studies have consistently shown that single drivers are far more likely to be involved in accidents, and therefore they are allowed to charge single drivers more to be insured.
+Studies have consistently shown that single people are far more likely to be involved in accidents than married couples, and therefore they are allowed to charge single drivers more to be insured.

 Will getting married automatically reduce my premiums?